Jerry-Tse/Portfolio/Studio1Labs/README.md

 ---
 ### User Interface Visualization
-#### Aims: To monitor real time patient's condition.
+#### Aims: Real-time monitoring patient's condition.
 In charge of connecting InfluxDB, data processing and WebAPI to dump data to front-end.

 ![](UI_VisualizationDemo.png)